Jscherbe/frontend/reference/planning/notes-table-list-design.md

 2. **It Doesn't Pretend to be a Grid API:** The words "prefix" and "suffix" clearly imply attaching a secondary, shrink-wrapped element to a primary block of content.
 It doesn't imply you can stack them endlessly or create complex internal grid divisions.
 3. **Fallback to Custom:** If a developer's structure doesn't fit this "primary content with optional edges" model, they simply don't use these modifiers and define `--ulu-data-list-columns` explicitly.

-**Decision: Presets Define Mobile Grids**
+**Decision: Presets Define Stacked Grids**
-To ensure the layouts created by `--prefixed` and `--suffixed` survive the mobile breakpoint, these presets explicitly define *both* `grid-template-columns` and their mobile equivalents.
+To ensure the layouts created by `--prefixed` and `--suffixed` survive the stacking breakpoint, these presets explicitly define *both* `grid-template-columns` and their stacked equivalents (`--ulu-data-list-columns-stacked`).
 This ensures that an "Icon + Text" row doesn't suddenly stack into a single column on mobile, maintaining the layout intention out-of-the-box.

 **Note on `--span-*`:**
 While standard flat lists (like basic Icon + Text rows) are now completely zero-config for children, complex layouts that group multiple items into a single track (like Example 1) still require the `--span-X` modifier on the grouping wrapper.
 This is a hard requirement of the CSS Grid specification, as the grouping wrapper needs to consume multiple master tracks in order for its internal subgrid to distribute children properly across them.